haddocking/haddocking.github.io/education/molmod/simulation.md

 As the calculation of the RMSF also produced an average structure, it is now possible to calculate the root mean square deviation of the entire trajectory.
 This metric is commonly used as an indicator of convergence of the structure towards an equilibrium state.
-The RMSD is a distance measure, and as such is mostly meaningul for low values.
+The RMSD is a distance measure, and as such is mostly meaningful for low values.
 Two frames that differ by 10Å from the average structure may well be entirely different conformations.
 The GROMACS tools `rms` allows such calculations, and in particular selecting only specific groups of atoms of the molecule, such as the backbone.